garden-io/garden/docs/tutorials/your-first-project/1-initialize-a-project.md

 cd garden/examples/demo-project-start
 ```

-The example directory contains two directories: `backend` and `frontend`.
-Each one is a simple application with
+The example directory has two directories: `backend` and `frontend`.
+Each contains simple application with
 a `Dockerfile`.
 We'll first define a boilerplate Garden project, and then Garden action configurations for each
 application.